renderedtext/semaphore-docs-new/source/docs/docker/continuous-delivery-on-premise-container-registry.md

 and enable Docker integrations for your project.

-Projects that are set up as **Docker** projects will have container registry integrations available as project add-ons.
+Projects that are set up as **Docker** projects will have container registry integrations available through project settings.

 Configuring the Custom Registry project add-on will enable you to **push** and **pull** your images without explicitly having to log into your Custom Registry during builds and deployments.

-This can be done by visiting your project on Semaphore and clicking "Add-ons" in the upper right corner of your screen.
+This can be done by visiting your project on Semaphore and clicking "Project settings" in the upper right corner of your screen.

 <img src="/docs/assets/img/docker/shared/click-add-ons.png" class="img-responsive img-bordered" alt="Click Project Add-ons">